Troubleshooting

 Valid levels are TRACE, DEBUG, INFO (default), WARN, and ERROR.

-You can then pass the logback.xml configuration file to the Docker container using the following command:
+Section titled “Custom logging configuration”For more control, you can supply a custom Log4j2 configuration file to the Docker container using the following command:

 Ingestion stopped

-XTDB is a deterministic system where the individual nodes run without inter-node communication or consensus - each node processes the same totally-ordered log and writes files to the object-store.
-For deterministic errors - e.g. syntax errors, or divide by 0 - we can be sure that all nodes will reach the same conclusion, so we roll back the transaction in question and continue.
-If a non-deterministic indexing error is raised on any individual node (e.g. it loses connection to the log or object-stores), that node cannot unilaterally make the decision to roll back the transaction and continue, as doing so would lead to data inconsistencies between nodes.
+XTDB uses a single-writer indexing model: for each database, at any given time one node in the cluster (the leader for that database) processes the source log and writes indexed blocks to the object store; other nodes follow the leader’s output via the replica log.
+For deterministic errors - e.g. syntax errors, or divide by 0 - the leader rolls back the transaction in question and continues, and the other nodes observe the same outcome.
+If a non-deterministic error is raised during indexing (e.g. the leader loses connection to the log or object-stores), that node cannot unilaterally make the decision to roll back the transaction and continue, as doing so could diverge from what’s already been durably committed.

-For temporary issues (e.g. connectivity), restarting the individual node will often resolve the issue without any manual intervention required.
-However, in the rare event of an XTDB bug where we cannot guarantee the same error will occur on all nodes, we choose to err on the side of safety, but this may cause a restart loop.
+For temporary issues (e.g. connectivity), restarting the affected node will often resolve the issue without any manual intervention required - another node takes over as leader and indexing resumes.
+However, in the rare event of an XTDB bug where we cannot guarantee that a subsequent leader wouldn’t hit the same error, we choose to err on the side of safety, which may cause a restart loop.

 In this case, XTDB will upload a crash log to your object-store containing the diagnostic information required to debug the issue - the exact location will be logged in your XTDB container.